DrummerHead/react-flow-diagram/README.md

 It's easier to see the an example already working to explain what we need to add.
 Pull [react-flow-diagram-example](https://github.com/DrummerHead/react-flow-diagram-example) and follow along; consider it a finished state of following these instructions.
 You can also use this repo as a starting point for your own implementation.

-Let's assume a fresh [create-react-app](https://github.com/facebook/create-react-app) (which the example is created from) strucure, then:
+Let's assume a fresh [create-react-app](https://github.com/facebook/create-react-app) (which the example is created from) structure, then:

 ```
 yarn add react-flow-diagram